Rust: Solo Player Base Design Guide

-If you’ve been playing Rust for a while, you may have reached a point where you want to know how to improve your success rate.
+If you’ve been playing Rust, the best survival game, for a while, you may have reached a point where you want to know how to improve your success rate.
 And one way to do that is to get better at building a base.
 Here we gonna take you for Rust solo player base design guide.

 Resources Needed to Build a Base in Rust

-Building a base for Rust solo player costs resources that need to be gathered.
+Building a base for Rust solo player costs resources to be gathered.
 The more sophisticated the design and the bigger the base, the more resources you will need to create it.

-Other resources that you will need are metal fragments and high-quality metal.
+Other resources that you will need for the base building are metal fragments and high-quality metal.
 Rust bases require both of these resources but in much smaller amounts than wood and stone.

 Metal fragments can be obtained from metal ore, which in turn is obtained from rocks.
 The metal ore can be smelt by utilizing a furnace.